 24. Avoid Failure

 When your focus is fat loss, you shouldn't be pushing yourself to the absolute max.
-If you do, your ability to recovery will be compromised.
+If you do, your ability to recover will be compromised.
 Compromised recovery and training to failure don't mix.
 Make sure to keep one rep "in the hole."

 25. Set Goals